I am currently writing a book on economics. The target audience is:

 - It will answer commonly asked questions on economics (e.g. who does the government borrow from, why don’t we print more money, does technological change cause unemployment).

-- It is all unique content (it is not duplicated from this site, though I’ve had a lot of practise writing on these topics.
+- It is all unique content (it is not duplicated from this site, though I’ve had a lot of practice writing on these topics.

 - Explaining common newspaper headlines.